 High imports increase supply in the domestic market.
 Feeling that imported products threaten their position, domestic producers pressure the government to impose import quotas.

+If the government agrees, it will then issue a quota policy and limit imports to 90 tons.
 Indeed, with the new quota, the government protects domestic producers.
-But, that also raised another problem.
+But that also raises another problem.
 Domestic supply is reduced.
-The shortage is up to 110 tonnes (200 tonnes – 90 tonnes) in the above case.
+The shortage is up to 110 tonnes (200 tonnes—90 tonnes) in the above case.

 Note: In microeconomics, another term for the shortage is excess demand, a condition in which demand exceeds supply.

-Before the quota took effect, supply in the domestic market was in Q1.
-After the quota policy came into effect, supply was reduced to Q2 due to the smaller imports.
+Before the quota took effect, domestic supply was in Q1.
+Due to smaller imports, supply was reduced to Q2 after the quota policy came into effect.
 The supply curve shifts to the left.

 Assuming demand is constant, less supply will push the price up from P1 to P2.
 As a result, domestic consumers have to pay higher prices.